Marquette vs. Texas: Sportsbook promo codes, odds, spread, over/under - December 6

 Marquette vs. Texas Betting Trends

-- Marquette has compiled a 3-3-0 record against the spread this season.

-- So far this season, two of the Golden Eagles games have gone over the point total.
+- Golden Eagles games have gone over the point total twice this season.

 - Texas has won two games against the spread this year.

-- The Longhorns and their opponents have combined to go over the point total four out of seven times this season.
+- Longhorns games have hit the over four out of seven times this year.

 Marquette Futures Odds